-First, a psychologist will meet with the parents (or other caregivers) to identify behavioral concerns and determine whether PCIT or another behavioral parent management program is appropriate.
-If PCIT is appropriate, a psychologist will conduct a play-based, baseline assessment.
-Next, a psychologist will meet with the parents to review the baseline assessment and to provide direct instruction of behavior management skills through explanation and rationale of each strategy, modeling, and role play.
-After the parent instruction session, a psychologist will provide parents with live coaching through an in-the-ear device while the parent is playing with their child.
+First, Dr. Mariel Cannady will meet with the parents (or other caregivers) to identify behavioral concerns and determine whether PCIT or another behavioral parent training program is appropriate.
+If PCIT is appropriate, Dr. Cannady will conduct a play-based, baseline assessment.
+Next, a meeting will be scheduled to review the baseline assessment and to provide direct instruction of behavior management skills through explanation and rationale of each strategy, modeling, and role play.
+After the parent instruction session, parents will receive live coaching through an in-the-ear device while the parent is playing with their child.
 This live coaching occurs with observation using a one-way mirror.
 Treatment progress will be determined through direct observation during each session in clinic and caregiver report of behavior in other settings.

 Children and families who participate in weekly sessions are able to benefit most from treatment.
 PCIT has been shown to significantly reduce caregiver stress, improve the parent-child relationship, and decrease challenging behaviors.
 When parents practice the skills at home, treatment is most effective and progress is achieved more quickly.

 Parents can expect to participate in approximately 16-20 sessions at the South Austin location.
 Treatment progress and completion of the full program is dependent upon several factors including caregiver mastery of skills and appropriate management of the child’s behavior in the clinic and other settings in the community.

 Latest posts by Dr. Mariel Cannady (see all)